malisas/misc/g2p_documentation_draft.md

 Due to the flexibility of the data model, users have a number of options for specifying each query term.
 For instance, a feature can be defined as either a string, an external identifier, an ontology identifier, or as a feature 'entity'.

-**BW:  I would eliminate the description/example?? column**

 The `SearchFeaturesRequest` record has the following data structure (sub-fields are indented):
-Note: Externally shared data types like `ExternalIdentifier`, `OntologyTerm`, `Feature`, and `PhenotypeInstance` are defined in the 3rd table.
-Shared data types specific to `SearchFeaturesRequest` are defined within the table in a Shared Data Types section.
+<sub>Note: Externally shared data types like `ExternalIdentifier`, `OntologyTerm`, `Feature`, and `PhenotypeInstance` are defined in the 3rd table.
+Shared data types specific to `SearchFeaturesRequest` are defined within the table in a **Shared Data Types** section.<sub/>

 | Item  | Allowed Types/Sub-field Types |
 | :------------ | :-----------: |